TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/databricks-libraries.md

 ## **Recommended steps**

-- Make sure your library is attached to the cluster you are attempting to use it on by [following these instructions](https://docs.databricks.com/user-guide/libraries.html#attach-a-library-to-a-cluster).
+- Make sure your library is attached to the cluster you are attempting to use it on by [following these instructions](https://docs.databricks.com/user-guide/libraries.html#attach-a-library-to-a-cluster)
 - Make sure to lock the version of the library you are using to protect against a third party update introducing a breaking change.
-- If your libraries are out of sync between the UI and the API, follow instructions in [this document](https://docs.databricks.com/user-guide/faq/library-install-uninstall.html).
+- If your libraries are out of sync between the UI and the API, follow instructions in [this document](https://docs.databricks.com/user-guide/faq/library-install-uninstall.html)
 - If you are using the CosmosDB-Spark Connector Library, you may experience a library conflict.
-[Refer to this solution](https://docs.databricks.com/user-guide/faq/cosmosdb-connector-lib-conf.html).
+[Refer to this solution](https://docs.databricks.com/user-guide/faq/cosmosdb-connector-lib-conf.html)

 ## **Recommended documents**

-1. [Library Lifecycle](https://docs.databricks.com/user-guide/libraries.html) - How to create, update, delete, attach, move, view, etc.
+1. [Library Lifecycle](https://docs.databricks.com/user-guide/libraries.html) - How to create, update, delete, attach, move, view, etc
 2. [Library common issues FAQ](https://docs.databricks.com/user-guide/faq/library-install-uninstall.html)